 That's nearly a more significant part of the world regarding geography.
 It's also a growing part of the business for the company.
 I'm based in Singapore, but most of the time travel across all the countries and regions I am responsible for.

 Lisa Ryan: What has changed as far as these composite materials?
 Why are people moving towards them?
-And what are some of the benefits of using that as far as architecture and outdoor equipment applications?
+And what are some of the benefits of using that in architecture and outdoor equipment applications?

 There was also a field of study that evolved in engineering, called ten cyl or the fabric or ten cell membrane engineering.
 Many colleges came up with a couple of them, offering specialization in Germany.
 These courses became a field of study.
 When those people came out to start their professional careers with architect or design firms, they also began experimenting.
 As time went along, when you see those structures, there are still structures that were done 20-25 years back and are still there.
 That also created more and more openness for the architects, designers, and the final client to look at it.
 Over time, they also realized that one of the unique ways for every architect or designer is always to have a signature structure made.
 A unique one and composite materials being free-flowing have been able to give that to feed into their imagination.